 As a native Nashvillian, Terry Baggett relishes watching his hometown evolve and looks forward to its future development.

 Since boyhood, Terry has enjoyed making things.
-That instinct, he feels, led him to his chosen career since 1997 at Chromatics.
+That instinct led him to his chosen career in 1997 at Chromatics.
 After operating the Lambda digital photographic printer for many years, Terry took over the Finishing Department where he loves mounting big prints, especially the gorgeous acrylic facemounts.

-He sees artwork come through the doors that he feels is "second to none", saying that he takes great personal pleasure figuring out how to showcase our customers' unique talents.
+He sees artwork come through the doors that he feels is "second to none" and takes personal pleasure figuring out how to showcase our customers' unique talents.

 Jamie Goodsell was carrying a camera by age 9 in upstate NY.
 After earning his BFA in Photographic Imaging at The Art Institute of TN, Jamie served as in-house photographer for Third Man Records for eight years where he immersed himself photographically in the Nashville music scene.

-With his love of photography and passion for quality, Jamie was also a customer and is now a natural fit here.
-His duties in Giclee printing and Cruse art scanning carry him all over Chromatics.
+With his love of photography and passion for quality, Jamie was originally a customer and is now a natural fit here.
+His duties in Giclee printing and Cruse art scanning carry him all over Chromatics

 Recent Chromites We Wish Well